 The building needed a lot of work to bring it up to code, but the community was supportive and provided both materials and labour.
 Money was tight, but the shelter’s first manager spent cautiously and saved vigorously.
 Volunteers cared for the animals, often helping out after their regular workday had ended.
 Even under such tight restraints, each animal was given the individual attention and playtime they needed to successfully transfer to a loving, permanent home.

 In 1970, Bide Awhile was incorporated as a society, allowing us to conduct professional business and creating a stronger foundation for the future.
 A statement of the society’s purpose was written and by-laws were drafted.

 The community quickly recognized us as compassionate caretakers for animals in need.
 The space on Eaton Avenue was frequently renovated, and we began hiring paid staff to tend the growing number of animals and to provide better care facilities.

-In April 2008, we opened our new building on Neptune Crescent in Woodside Industrial Park, Dartmouth.
+In April 2008, we opened our new building on Neptune Crescent in the Woodside Industrial Park in Dartmouth.
 Volunteers worked tirelessly for several years, raising the $540,000 needed to build and open the shelter.
-Executive Director Darrold Gould is extremely happy with the new facility, saying, “This is an amazing place that not only allows us to rescue more animals but helps us to provide a much healthier environment for all of the cats and dogs in our care.”

 - working closely with animals and people